-and it follows from \cref{lem:upper_bound_final_energy_2} and from inequality \cref{cCut_p_not_larger_than_yHom} that the quantity
+and it follows from \cref{lem:upper_bound_final_energy_2} and from inequality \cref{cCut_n_not_larger_than_xiHom} that the quantity

-is bounded from above by a quantity that does not depend on $p$.
+is bounded from above by a quantity that does not depend on $n$.
 On the other hand, according to \vref{lem:posit_en_Esc} (involving the positive quantity $\Eesc$),

-and the conclusion follows. \end{proof} The final step is provided by the following lemma that will turn out to be contradictory to the definition of the escape point $\xesc(\cdot)$. \begin{lemma}[approach to zero around escape point] For every positive quantity $L$, the integral
+and the conclusion follows. \end{proof} \paragraph{Convergence towards zero around escape point.} The final step is provided by the following lemma that will turn out to be contradictory to the definition of the escape point $\xesc(\cdot)$. \begin{lemma}[convergence towards zero around escape point] For every positive quantity $L$, the integral